Numerical study of the transverse stability of line solitons of the Zakharov-Kuznetsov equations: Introduction

 The generalized ZK equation with $p=3$ (`modified ZK equation') appears as an asymptotic model in the context of weakly nonlinear ion-acoustic waves in a plasma of cold ions and hot isothermal electrons with a uniform magnetic field \cite{MP1999}.
 It can be also applied as the amplitude equation for two-dimensional long waves on the free surface of a thin film flowing down a vertical plane with moderate values of the fluid surface tension and large viscosity, see \cite{MM1989}.
 On the other hand, the case $p=4$ does not seem to appear as a physically relevant model but (as the generalized KdV equation) can be used as a mathematical toy model to investigate the competition between nonlinearity and dispersion.

-The generalized KdV equations have solitary wave solutions of the form $u=Q_{c}(z)$ with $z=x-x_{0}-ct$, $x_{0},c=const$ and with
+The generalized KdV equations have solitary wave solutions of the form $u=Q_{c}(z)$ with $z=x-x_{0}-ct$, $x_{0},c=const$, $x_{0}\in\mathbb{R}$, $c>0$, and with

+It is well-known that these solitary waves are orbitally and asymptotically stable in the context of the generalized KdV equation in the $L^2-$ subcritical case $p< 4$.

 These solitary waves can form $y$-independent solutions of the ZK equations by a trivial extension in the $y$-direction and are called \emph{line solitons}.
+This notion can obviously be also applied to settings periodic in $y$ as exclusively considered here.
+A natural question is that of the {\it transverse stability } of the line solitons which will be studied in two different settings, depending of the nature of the perturbation, either for localized (in $(x,y)$ perturbations of the line soliton, or for $y$ periodic perturbations).
+We refer to Def. \ref{definition} for a precise definition of the used concept of stability.

 In this paper we study numerically the transverse stability of these line solitons for power nonlinearities $p=2,3,4$.
-This extends the numerical study of \cite{KRS} (see \cite{KRS2} for 3D simulations) to solutions which are infinitely extended in one direction.
-Note that the ZK equations also have solitary wave solutions $\mathcal{Q}_{c}$ which are exponentially localized in all spatial directions called \emph{lumps}, see \cite{dB} for existence and stability of such solutions, \cite{CMPS} for their asymptotic stability and \cite{KRS} for figures.
+This extends the numerical study of \cite{KRS} (see \cite{KRS2} for 3D simulations) for localized initial data to solutions being localised in $x$ and periodic in $y$.
+Note that the 2D ZK equations also have solitary wave solutions $\mathcal{Q}_{c}$ to be defined in (\ref{E:Q}), (\ref{Q}) and (\ref{Qscal}) which are exponentially localized in all spatial directions called \emph{lumps}, see \cite{dB} for stability of such solutions, \cite{CMPS} for their asymptotic stability and \cite{KRS} for figures.

 We briefly recall some relevant theoretical results.
 The first transverse instability result of the KdV line soliton with respect to (localized) two-dimensional perturbations was given by Rousset and Tzvetkov in \cite{RT2} in the spirit of similar results (\cite{RT}) for the nonlinear stability of the KdV soliton as a line soliton of the Kadomtsev-Petviashvili (KP) equation.
-Bridges \cite{Bridges} showed the instability of the line solitary waves $Q_c( x-ct)$ of the Zakharov-Kuznetsov equation on $\R\times \T_L$ with sufficiently large speed c.
+Bridges \cite{Bridges} showed the instability of the line solitary waves $Q_c( x-ct)$ of the Zakharov-Kuznetsov equation on $\R\times \T_L$ with sufficiently large speed $c$ (where $\T_L$ is the torus with $2\pi L$ period, that is $\T_L=\R/(2\pi L \Z)$), see also \cite{Kuz}.